MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gcc.md

 - Access to your organization’s customer content is restricted to [screened Microsoft personnel](https://docs.microsoft.com/power-platform/admin/microsoft-dynamics-365-government#restricted-data-access-by-administrators).

-- The GCC plan complies with certifications and accreditations that are required for US public sector customers with FedRAMP moderate requirements.
+- The GCC plan is designed to comply with certifications and accreditations that are required for US public sector customers with FedRAMP moderate requirements.

 ## Customer eligibility